idrissneumann/tekton-task-images/kubectl/README.md

 # Kubectl image

-Can be used for custom kubectl tasks.
+Can be used for custom tekton tasks that need kubectl.